dragansimonads/Getting-and-Cleaning-Data-Course-Project/README.md

 * Download and unzip files from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 * Save files into `data/UCI HAR Dataset`folder.
 The `data` folder should be in working folder.
 * Download `run_analysis.R` into working folder.
+* By running `run_analysis.R` the output `data/UCI HAR Dataset/final_data.txt` will be produced.
+The file contains the averages of `selected features`(see CODEBOOK.md for details) groups by Subject and Activity.